yeoman/generator-angular/readme.md

 Yeoman generated projects can be further tweaked according to your needs by modifying project files appropriately.

 ### Output
 You can change the `app` directory by adding a `appPath` property to `bower.json`.
+The default is `app`.
 For instance, if you wanted to easily integrate with Express.js, you could add the following:

 ```json
 {